Null-free False Discovery Rate Control Using Decoy Permutations: Introduction

 \subsection{Our approach to FDR control}

 Here, we propose a new approach to FDR control, named \emph{target-decoy procedure}, which is free of the null distribution and the null proportion.
 In this approach, a target score and a number of decoy scores are calculated for each test.
-The target score is calculated with regard to the original samples.
-The decoy scores are calculated with regard to randomly permutated samples.
-Based on the target score and decoy scores, a label and a final score are calculated for each test as follows.
-If the target score is more significant than half or a major proportion of the decoy scores, the test is labelled as target and the final score is set as the target score.
-Otherwise, if the target score is less significant than half of the decoy scores, the test is labelled as decoy and the final score is set as the decoy score with a specific rank mapped from the rank of the target score.
-Then the tests are sorted by their final scores and the ratio of decoy (plus one) to target tests beyond a threshold is used for FDR control.
-We prove that this target-decoy procedure can rigorously control the FDR when the scores are independent between tests.
+These scores are used to measure the (dis)similarities of two groups of samples, and can be popular statistics, e.g., \emph{t}-value or other scoring functions.
+The target score is calculated with regard to the original samples, while the decoy scores are calculated with regard to randomly permuted samples.
+Based on the target score and decoy scores, a label and a final score are calculated for each test in a competitive manner.
+For example, in the simplified target-decoy procedure if the target score is more significant than half of the decoy scores, the test is labelled as target and the final score is set as the target score.
+Otherwise, if the target score is less significant than half of the decoy scores, the test is labelled as decoy and the final score is set as the decoy score with a specific rank that is mapped symmetrically from the rank of the target score.
+Then the tests are sorted by their final scores and the ratio of the number (added by one) of decoy test statistics to the number of target test statistics beyond a threshold is used for FDR control.
+We prove that such target-decoy procedure can rigorously control the FDR when the scores are independent between tests.

-Our approach is exclusively based on the scores and labels of tests.
-Unlike \emph{p}-values or test statistics which have clear null distributions, the scoring function used in our approach can be any measure of the (dis)similarity of two groups of samples.
-Therefore, our approach is very flexible and can be more powerful than traditional approaches that are limited by the precision of \emph{p}-values or the sample size of each test.
-In our approach, we obtain the labels of tests by randomly permuting the samples of each test and comparing the target score to the decoy scores.
-To our knowledge, the idea of using competitive permutations as decoys for FDR control is new in multiple testing.